hbee/object_detect/README.md

 # Demo

-What the project is about, context, description etc...
+What the project is about, context, description etc